ljohnston/vim/README.md

 Unfortunately, on OS X, neither Chrome or Firefox offer extensive key mapping capabilities.
-As a result, I tend to prefer alternative browsers that _do_ support custome key mappings (and Surfingkeys).
-For a while, this was Opera, but recent releases have really hosed up Surfingkeys behavior.
+As a result, I tend to prefer alternative browsers that _do_ support custom key mappings (and Surfingkeys).
 Vivaldi to the rescue... it supports all kinds of custom key mappings.
-Refer to comments in .surfingkeysrc for key mapping details.
+Refer to comments in vimfiles/surfingkeysrc in this repo for key mapping details.

 ### eclim